Namaste | Namaskar | Namaskaram

 It is the traditional greeting in India where the palms of the hands are pressed together in a praying position and held about chest high, then accompanied with a slight forward bow.

-The gesture is widely used throughout India, Nepal, parts of Asia and beyond where people of South and Southeast Asian origins have migrated.
-Namaste or namaskar is used as a respectful form of greeting, acknowledging and welcoming a relative, guest or stranger.
-It is used with good byes as well.
-In some contexts, namaste is used by one person to express gratitude for assistance offered or given, and to thank the other person for his or her generous kindness.
+The gesture is widely used throughout India, Nepal, parts of Asia, and beyond where people of South and Southeast Asian origins have migrated.
+Namaste or namaskar is used as a respectful form of greeting, acknowledging, and welcoming a relative, guest, or stranger.
+It is used with goodbyes as well.
+In some contexts, Namaste is used by one person to express gratitude for assistance offered or given and to thank the other person for his or her generous kindness.

-Here are two explanations by Aadil Palkhivala and Shiva Reas
+Here are two explanations by Aadil Palkhivala and Shiva Reas.

-“The gesture Namaste represents the belief that there is a Divine spark within each of us that is located in the heart chakra.
+“The gesture Namaste represents the belief that there is a Divine spark within each of us that is located in the heart chakra“.
 The gesture is an acknowledgment of the soul in one by the soul in another.
 “Nama” means bow, “as” means I, and “te” means you.
 Therefore, Namaste literally means “bow me you” or “I bow to you.”

-To perform Namaste, we place the hands together at the heart charka, close the eyes, and bow the head.
+To perform Namaste, we place the hands together at the heart chakra, close the eyes, and bow the head.
 It can also be done by placing the hands together in front of the third eye, bowing the head, and then bringing the hands down to the heart.
 This is an especially deep form of respect.
 Although in the West the word “Namaste” is usually spoken in conjunction with the gesture, in India, it is understood that the gesture itself signifies Namaste, and therefore, it is unnecessary to say the word while bowing.